My Cup Runneth Over

 We all get overwhelmed; get stuck in traffic, late for a dinner date or your toddler decided to have a meltdown in the middle of the grocery store.
 Yup, I think we have all been there!
 Life can get crazy, but what happens when you add those daily stressors to someone who is also dealing with PTSD?

 This morning I was reminded of what it is like to be so overwhelmed that you struggle to cope.
-It was three years ago and I had woken from a night of terror.
+It was three years ago, and I had woken from a night of terror.
 I felt frozen in the past.
 A cold sweat had covered my body and soaked my sheets.
-As I lay there, I tried to decide if I was really in danger or if I was safe in my bed?
+As I lay there, I tried to decide if I was really in danger or if I was safe in my bed.
 I was completely disoriented.
-I took some deep relaxing breaths and I felt my racing heart slow down.
-Also, my brain seemed to be grasping that I was safe, laying beside my sleeping husband.
+I took some deep relaxing breaths, and I felt my racing heart slow down.
+Also, my brain seemed to be grasping that I was safe, lying beside my sleeping husband.

 How can you cope when your cup overflows?
 Self-care, I believe, is especially important during those times.
 Try to find some quiet time where you can write, perhaps draw, paint or color, listen to relaxing music, meditation, or do yoga to name a few things.
 Whatever works for you to ground you is what I suggest you do.
 Then I would suggest reaching out to your support systems; friends, family, and/or Professionals.
 They can perhaps ease any extra burdens you are carrying.
 It is important to remember that you are not alone.
 There are people available to support you.
 If you would like to chat with me about this or any other concern you may have, please send me a message below.